-About Elyne The Elyne Mitchell Rural Writing Award commemorates internationally renowned Silver Brumby author Elyne’s life and work, and hopes to encourage women all over Australasia to write their stories and send them in.
-Elyne’s love of wildlife, and in particular the Azure Kingfisher, is represented in the logo for this award, designed by Giselle Dosen for Friends of Corryong Library.
-The Elyne Mitchell Writing Award not only commemorates Elyne’s life and work, but it has also been established to encourage people living in a rural setting to write their stories, fact or fiction.
+About Elyne The Elyne Mitchell Writing Award commemorates Elyne’s life and work, and hopes to encourage individuals all over Australasia to write their stories and send them in.
 Elyne was born in 1913 in Melbourne.
 In 1935, she married Tom Mitchell, a barrister and later parliamentarian, and lived at Towong Hill, 10km from Corryong.
 Elyne was a keen sportswoman.
 She enjoyed skiing, perhaps most of all.
 Although she is remembered particularly for the Silver Brumby series of children’s books, she wrote other novels and non-fiction relating to the Snowy Mountains and family and military history.
 Although interested in all facets of nature and particularly the Upper Murray region, Elyne had a soft spot for the Azure Kingfisher.
 She would often float in the lagoon, hoping that the kingfishers might forget she was there and she would catch a glimpse.
+Elyne had a soft spot for New Zealand and paid tribute to the country in her memoir Chauvel Country: ‘It was New Zealand and New Zealand that had given me the start of my enjoyment of skiing, and now they gave me something else.
+I was already a member of the Ruapehu Ski Club and I came second in the club girls’ slalom.
+The prize was a copy of Geoffrey Winthrop Young’s On High Hills, his book about all his magnificent mountain climbs before he lost a leg as an unarmed stretcher-bearer in the First World War.
+Not only did this book increase my awareness of all the mountain world, which I had already found profoundly beautiful, but it awakened an ever-growing insight, and transported me with delight.’
 Elyne received a number of awards including: an Honorary Doctorate of Letters from Charles Sturt University (1993); Order of Australia Medal for services to literature (1990); Children’s Book Council awards (1959-1968).
 In 2001 the Corryong Branch of the Upper Murray Regional Library was renamed The Elyne Mitchell Public Library and a permanent display of her work can be viewed there.
 TERMS & CONDITIONS Thinking about entering this years competition?
 Read our terms and conditions.
 JUDGES We prefer to keep their identities anonymous.
 Click for more info.
-ENTRY DETAILS Click here for all the details, categories, entry fees and prizes for 2018.
-WHATS NEW IN 2018 We're getting bigger and better all the time - find out what's new!
+ENTRY DETAILS Click here for all the details, categories, entry fees and prizes for 2019.
+WHATS NEW IN 2019 We're getting bigger and better all the time - find out what's new!